Meng Wanzhou

-On 1 December 2018, Meng was arrested at Vancouver International Airport.
-On 28 January 2019, the U.S. Department of Justice unsealed an indictment that charged her under bank and wire fraud, as well as conspiracies to commit such, in relationship to financial transactions conducted by Skycom, which had functioned as Huawei's Iran-based subsidiary, in violation of U.S. sanctions.
-On 24 September 2021, the Department of Justice announced it had reached a deal with Meng to resolve the case through a deferred prosecution agreement.
-As part of the deal, Meng agreed to a "statement of facts" that she had made untrue statements about Huawei's relationship with Skycom and that Skycom conducted transactions through HSBC that cleared through the U.S., at least some of which supported Huawei's work in Iran in violation of U.S. law; however, she did not have to pay a fine or plead guilty to her key charges.
-The Department of Justice said it would move to dismiss all charges against Meng when the deferral period ends on 21 December 2022, on the condition that Meng is not charged with any other crime before then.
-Meng left Canada for China on 24 September 2021.
+On 1 December 2018, Meng was detained and interrogated at Vancouver International Airport by the Canada Border Services Agency and subsequently placed under house arrest on extradition request by United States Department of Justice under the indictment of bank and wire fraud regarding financial transactions in violation of U.S. sanctions against Iran by Skycom, which had functioned as Huawei's Iran-based subsidiary.
+On 24 September 2021, the DOJ announced it had reached a plea bargain with Meng to resolve the case through a deferred prosecution agreement, and it would move to dismiss all charges against Meng when the deferral period ended on 21 December 2022, on the condition that Meng was not charged with any other crime before then.
+Meng was released from house arrest and left Canada for China on 24 September 2021.
 On 1 December 2022, the prosecution asked a judge to dismiss bank fraud and other charges against her and the judge dismissed the charges the next day.

 Early life and education

-Meng Wanzhou was born 13 February 1972 in Chengdu, Sichuan, China.
-She is the daughter of Ren Zhengfei and his first wife, Meng Jun.
-She adopted her mother's surname when she was 16.
+Meng Wanzhou was born Ren Wanzhou on 13 February 1972 in Chengdu, Sichuan province.
+She is the daughter of Ren Zhengfei and his first wife, Meng Jun, who is the daughter of Meng Dongbo, a former deputy secretary of East China Military and Administrative Committees and deputy provincial governor of Sichuan.
+She has a younger brother Ren Ping (formerly Meng Ping), who also works for Huawei.
+After her parents divorced when she was 16, she adopted her mother's surname Meng.

+After divorcing Meng Jun, Ren Zhengfei married Yao Ling, with whom he had another daughter, Annabel Yao.
+The half-sister is 25 years younger than Meng Wanzhou, and made a high-profile debut at Le Bal des Débutantes in Paris in November 2018.

-After graduating from college in 1992, she worked for China Construction Bank for a year before joining Huawei, a startup founded by her father, as a secretary.
+After graduating from college in 1992, Meng worked for China Construction Bank for a year before joining Huawei, then a startup company founded by her father, as a secretary.
 She attended graduate school in 1997 and earned a master's degree in accounting from the Huazhong University of Science and Technology.
-She moved to Vancouver, Canada, and obtained permanent residency in 2001, but her Confirmation of Permanent Residence expired in 2009.
-Meng also has had Hong Kong permanent residence since at least 2011.